As an Amazon Associate I earn from qualifying purchases.

 If you are overweight, you’ve probably been told dozens of times to “just be a bit more active.”
 Or my other favorite, the advice disguised as a story: “So my aunt started walking 10 miles per day and has lost 87 pounds….”

 Well, great for your aunt.
 However, being active when you’re morbidly obese is difficult for many reasons.
 One of these that is easy to solve is the “shoe problem.”
 Increased body weight often comes with fatter feet that are not happy in normal shoes.
 Having sore feet and a lack of shoe options is not a recipe for being active and successfully losing weight.

 In the end, I knew I couldn’t please everyone.
 They’re shoes afterall.
-So I have done my best to find the best fitting, longest lastest, and best looking (in that order) shoes for morbidly obese people (according to my own opinions….)
+So I have done my best to find the best fitting, longest lasting, and best looking (in that order) shoes for morbidly obese people (according to my own opinions….)